Ayushman0Singh/DeepLearningNotebooks/README.md

   # TO BE ADDED
 1. RAG-BASED SEARCH ON DOTA DOCUMENTATION
-2. Some AI-Agents Use-case
+2. AI-Agents Use-case exploration
 3. DL notebook (phone format)

 Feel free to explore these notebooks.
-If you find them useful or have any feedback, don't hesitate to reach out.
-Happy coding!
+If you have any feedback, don't hesitate to reach out.